TabshirBashar/Electrical-Wiring-Project/README.md

 # Electrical-Wiring-Project
-This is an electrical wiring project of KUET
+This is a 2nd year electrical wiring project of KUET